Nexiimil/TankGame-Rhul/DIARY.md

  ## 25/10/2022
  ### Meeting Notes
  Hugh mentioned that i have no real evidence of formal testing, which is true.
 I need to outline how i am doing my testing, as i have actually been doing it, but it isnt very obvious at all.
 Essentially, sinc ei cannot isolate my scripts from the game environment, i will need to write tests that i can perform in the game, therefore acting as unity tests.
 I do also need to start writing my document in which i breakdown my required design patterns, a UML may go will with this.

+---

  ## 28/10/2022
  I have finished the damage system, and finally gotten round to updating my diary, again, as i had forgotten.
 The refactor is next on the list to do, which i should be able to do very soon.
 I will need to work on a simple item system within the next 2 weeks.
 This is a very achievable task.

+---
+ ## 01/11/2022
+ I had to take a brief break due to personal matters, but I have started to construct the documents requested of me, beginning with the testing document, outlining what I need to perform in order to ensure elements of my code that i cannot test automatically work.

+---

+## 04/11/2022
+I am currently working on several courseworks, so work on this project has been slow, but i have written most of my testing document, and now am writing my design patterns document.
+The resources stipulated by the brief have been very useful.

+---

+ ## 08/11/2022
+ Due to other courseworks, my attention had been diverted to other important submissions, but i can now continue with the design patterns doument for my meeting later today with Hugh.
+I have created the shell of my interim report, placing the headers where i think they should be.

+ ### Meeting Notes
+ I should divide mny paragraphs into theory and application to stand the best chnace of deswcibing what i intend to descibe concisely. i have a habit of being execcsively verbose when i dont think i've put the meaning of what ive written across very well.
+The design patterns document could do with some diagrams and some areas of the test documuent need clarity.
+I also need to focus on referencing everything i can, re-digging up any websites or papers i have read.

+---

+ ## 12/11/2022
+ I have decided it is likely important to push back my item system into the second term/winter break in order to complete my interrim submissions.
+This time will be addressed in my evaluation of my planning.
+I need to start working on diagrams for my design patterns, but for now i am writing up all the theory i have learned for this project.
+I will likely be tight on time, but i will be able to manage.